-The Federal Direct Unsubsidized Stafford Loan is essentially the same loan as the Federal Subsidized Stafford, with one exception: the loan begins accruing interest immediately upon issue.
+The Federal Direct Unsubsidized Loan is essentially the same loan as the Federal Direct Subsidized, with one exception: the loan begins accruing interest immediately upon issue.
 The interest can be capitalized (added to the principle of the loan) or can be paid each year.
 Paying the interest yearly is recommended, as the student does not accrue interest on the interest already accrued.

 • Available to students regardless of FAFSA filing time.